pnobecourt/docker-minidlna/README.md

 # minidlna

-This is a Debian-based MiniDLNa Docker image.
+This is an Alpine based MiniDLNa Docker image.

 Create workdirs :